Bayesian Inference-assisted Machine Learning for Near Real-Time Jamming Detection and Classification in 5G New Radio (NR): Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we introduce an ML-assisted Bayesian inference approach for jamming detection in 5G NR networks, which leverages critical cross-layer signaling data collected on a real 5G NR NSA testbed and is calibrated using BNM-based inference.
-The introduced approach operates on both instantaneous and sequential time-series data samples, achieving high accuracy and robust detection for known jamming types, and can address potentially low detection accuracy caused by limited training data by employing Bayesian causal analysis and inference.
+In this paper, we introduce a Bayesian Inference-assisted machine learning approach for jamming detection and classification in 5G New Radio (NR) networks, which leverages critical cross-layer signaling data collected on a real 5G NR NSA testbed and is calibrated via Bayesian Network Model (BNM)-based inference.
+The introduced approach leverages both instantaneous and sequential time-series data samples, achieving high accuracy and robust detection for known jamming types, and can address potentially low detection accuracy caused by limited training data by employing Bayesian causal analysis and inference.
 Our methodology connects BNM-based causal inference with the domain knowledge available in 3GPP technical specifications to detect and identify the root cause of any observed performance degradation and serves to validate as well as enhance the resilience of ML-based jamming detection models, where we successfully address 72.2\% of erroneous predictions by sequential models caused by insufficient training data.
-The introduced methodology is applicable to infrastructure and UEs in 5G NR as well as B5G cellular networks.
-For future work, we plan to extend the introduced approach to unknown jamming waveforms using unsupervised learning-based methods.
+The introduced methodology is applicable for deployment in infrastructure Radio Access Network (RAN), network edge as well as UEs in 5G NR as well as B5G cellular networks.
+As part of future work, we plan to extend the introduced approach to unknown jamming waveforms using unsupervised and reinforcement learning-based methods.